 - New York Area (New York Conference) – Bishop Thomas Bickerton.

 This is an interim plan, intended to run from Sept.
 1, 2021, through Dec.
 31, 2022.
-The next in-person Jurisdictional Conference will set the episcopal areas and assignments of bishops for the next quadrennium.
+The next Jurisdictional Conference will set the episcopal areas and assignments of bishops for the next quadrennium.

-The two conferences were part of the same episcopal area and shared a bishop in the past.
+Our two conferences were part of the same episcopal area and shared a bishop in the past.
 How will that experience inform this affiliation?